-DevOps metrics are important for two main reasons.
+DevOps metrics and KPIs are important for two main reasons.
 First of all, they give us information about how well we cope with the way we are doing DevOps.
 Secondly, they are good indicators for what we can do better.
 In other words, they help us make data-driven decisions to improve our work.

 They’re critical to DevOps success.